 Interior Design MA application portfolio advice

-We look at portfolios as part of our selection process.
-It’s an opportunity for you to demonstrate your creativity and what inspires you in the field of interior design.
+We look at portfolios as part of our selection process as some of our postgraduate courses need specialist skills.
+It is an opportunity for you to demonstrate your creativity, innovation and design skills and what inspires you in the field of interior design.

 What are we looking for?